 Evolutionary and genetic analyses of insect-endosymbiont mutualisms.

 Many insects harbor obligate mutualistic endosymbionts.
-We are studying mechanisms and diversity of insect-symbiont interactions focusing on the intracellular symbionts of cockroaches, termites, stinkbugs and cicadas.
+We are studying mechanisms and diversity of insect-symbiont interactions focusing on the symbionts of cockroaches, termites, stinkbugs, cicadas and fruit flies.
 In termites, the loss of intracellular symbioses and gain of gut symbioses can be considered as an evolutionary transition based on genetic and metabolic conflicts between two different symbiotic systems.
 Thus, we conduct comparative genomics among several strains of cockroach endosymbiont Blattabacterium cuenoti and its metabolic diversity of the endoymbiont and gut to elucidate their conflicts.
 We also study various singing cicada species for their microbial symbioses, having discovered repeated evolutionary transitions of fungal parasites into beneficial symbionts for compensating the loss of ancient bacterial symbiont lineage.

 Gut of termite and their symbiotic protists

 Left: Wood-feeding cockroach, Cryptocercus punctulatus

 Right: Juveniles of C. punctulatus, which resemble termites